makehumancommunity/makehuman-static-website/content/Assets/AssetPacks/_index.md

 These are release notes for major updates to asset packs:

+* Release 2022-12-18 - Not a release per se, but there's a now a secondary mirror listed at the bottom of this page.
 * [Release 2022-11-22]({{< relref "release_20221122" >}}) - includes all changes since 2021.

 ## Available asset packs